 Finally, a strong national identity can facilitate fast social evolution in order to adapt to social problems that may arise.
 This was recognised by author Donald Horne in 1964, who wrote:

-Different countries have reacted to the erosion of national identities in different ways.
+Different countries have reacted to the erosion of national identities and the western identity in different ways.
 France has taken an assimilationist position towards migrants.
-For example, Muslim veils have been banned in schools, and the burqa (complete face covering) has been banned outright.
+For example, Muslim veils have been banned in schools and the burqa (complete face covering) has been banned outright.
 Furthermore, to prevent any linking between race and culture, the French census does not ask citizens to declare their race - the implication being that all citizens are French.
 Despite its noble intentions, France has suffered significant ethnic riots as well as race-based nationalistic movements wanting to rid France of its ethnics.
 In other words, despite the public declarations that everyone is French and equal, different groups see their role in French society in very different ways.
 Furthermore, treating all groups with equality has also proved problematic when not all groups behave equally.
 For example, in 2015 the satirical magazine Charlie Hebdo was the subject of a terrorist attack because it subjected Muslims to the same ridicule that it subjected other groups.

-Unlike the French, the British have taken the post-modernist approach to a national identity.
+Unlike the French, the British have taken the more extreme post-modernist approach to a national identity.
 In short, they promote the idea that all cultures are different but equal.
 While nice in spirit, in practice, the theory advocates apathy in the face of offensive conduct and an inconsistent application of social liberalism.
 For British literary theorist Terry Eagleton, post-modernist theory is defective because it basically proposes that intolerant cultures must be tolerated.
 Similar ideas have been argued by Gunther Kress, a professor at the University of London.
 In Reimagining English: Curriculum, Identity and Productive Futures, Kress wrote: